Why CTAS Matters Now

 Dividend Quality Assessment

-Cintas Corporation scores 87/100 on DividendVisual's quality scale — an Excellent rating, placing it among the most reliable dividend payers in our universe.
-Key metrics: a 37% payout ratio, the dividend consumes 48% of free cash flow, growing at 21.4% annually over the past 5 years.
+Cintas Corporation scores 72/100 on DividendVisual's quality scale — a Good rating, indicating a well-covered, growing dividend with manageable risk.
+Key metrics: a 37% payout ratio, the dividend consumes 48% of free cash flow, growing at 26.8% annually over the past 5 years.

 The current payout ratio is 37% — a conservative level that leaves significant room for future increases and protects the dividend in a downturn.